-Do I Want to Be a Network Engineer?
+Should I Become a Network Engineer?

 Network engineers, sometimes referred to as computer network architects, design, build, and operate computer network hardware, software, and servers.
 Although these engineers mainly plan networks, they might also perform job tasks like deciding which types of hardware are needed to support a network, designing the layout for data communication networks, and determining what types of security the network needs.

-|Degree Field||Computer science, information technology, engineering or a computer-related field*|
+|Degree Field||Computer science, information technology, engineering, or a computer-related field|

-|Certification||Voluntary industry certification is available**|
+|Certification||Voluntary industry certification available|

 |Experience||5-10 years experience usually required|

 |Key Skills||Analytical, customer-service, organization, leadership, and problem-solving skills; attention to detail and ability to work in teams; familiarity with field-specific software, such as administration, network monitoring, network security and configuration management software; ability to use related tools, such as network analyzers and network switches|

 Sources: U.S. Bureau of Labor Statistics*, Cisco and Microsoft, O*Net Online